 Lee Proud’s choreography for Grand Hotel

-See also: Drew McOnie’s work in Bugsy Malone
+See also: Drew McOnie’s work in Bugsy Malone, especially that finale

 ‘The Schmuel Song’ finally making sense